 Let’s be real: Cable television is ex-pen-sive.
 The average monthly price for cable TV is about $107 a month—that’s over $1,200 a year!1 And if you’re trying to pay down debt or save up some cash, one of the best ways to do that is to cut the cable cord.
 We know—nothing beats kicking back on the couch and getting lost in your favorite show.
 But these days, you don’t need cable to do that.
 There are plenty of cheaper cable alternatives out there.
 And if you make the switch, chances are you won’t even miss it.
 Ready, set, cut the cord!

 16 Cost-Effective Cable Alternatives

 1. Disney+ ($7–13 per month)

-But get this: The Disney+ triple package bundle will also offer Hulu and ESPN+.
+But get this: The Disney+ triple package bundle also offers Hulu and ESPN+.
 So if watching sports was the only reason you were clinging to your cable cord, your excuse just met its match.
 Of course, ESPN+ doesn’t carry every single athletic game known to humankind, so just keep that in mind there, sport.

 2. Hulu ($6–12 per month)

 Hulu is a great option if you want to watch a Hulu original series or currently airing shows right after they broadcast.
 The only catch?
 Unless you want to upgrade to the commercial-free version ($12), you’ll have to sit through some repetitive ads.
 So if you’d rather not wait to keep watching your favorite show, maybe cough up the extra six bucks.

 And if that wasn‘t enough for you, Hulu also offers add-ons like HBO Max, Starz and Showtime (all for an extra fee, of course).
 But you can try it out for free for the first month.
 Hulu is an oldie but a goodie, and it’s still one of the best cable alternatives on the market.